EmbeddedOS/embeddedos.github.io/_posts/2025-01-19-building-a-rootfs.md

 ---
 title: "Building a root filesystem for Linux system"
 description: >-
-  Understand the rootfs concept, how to build a minimum rootfs for Linux system.
+  Understand the rootfs concept, how to build a minimum one, and discover other common tools like Busybox, Yocto, Buildroot.

 author: Cong
 date: 2025-01-19 00:01:00 +0800